- Tryouts for Gold Star are held every August. All players must tryout each year in order to be selected for a team.

 - The season runs from September-July and is filled with practices, tournaments and league play.

 - The Gold Star membership fee is paid annually.
-This fee covers practices, uniforms, coaches, field rental, web site administration, equipment expenses, insurance, and other operating expenses.
-Registration must be completed online and payment in full must be received before the first practice date.
+This fee covers practices, uniforms, coaches, field rental, web site administration, equipment expenses, and other operating expenses.
+Registration must be completed online and payment in full or a payment plan must be received or set up before the first practice date.

 - The membership fee is non-refundable.
 The only exception to this is if a player has a documented medical injury that prevents her from playing for a prolonged period of time.
 The player will receive a reimbursement proportionate to the amount of time she will miss.